openclimatefix/power_perceiver/README.md

 # Installation

+## Installation with conda
-We recommend installing [mamba](https://github.com/mamba-org/mamba) and using `mamba env create -f environment.yml` instead of `conda env create -f environment.yml`.
+We recommend installing [mamba](https://github.com/mamba-org/mamba) and using `mamba env create -f base_environment.yml` instead of `conda env create -f base_environment.yml`.

-If installing on a platform without a GPU, then uncomment `- cpuonly` in `environment.yml`.
+If installing on a platform without a GPU, then uncomment `- cpuonly` in `base_environment.yml`.

 ```shell
 conda env create -f base_environment.yml